vtaymany/burger/README.md

 ## Main project goal

-- The main goal of this app is to create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+- The main goal of this app is to create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
 The MVC design pattern was strictly followed.
 Node and MySQL were used to query and route data in the app, while Handlebars were used to dynamically generate HTML.

 ### Installation